 Beginning Fall semester, 2004, Oklahoma state law required that all new students who attend Oklahoma colleges and universities for the first time provide proof of immunization for certain diseases.
-For more information, contact University Health Services either by phone at (405) 974-2317 or on the web at http://www.ucok.edu/student health center/.
+For more information, contact Mercy Health Clinic at UCO either by phone at (405) 974-3115.